Let's face it: choosing the best place to stay in the world's largest metropolis can feel overwhelming, even for the most seasoned travelers!

 Pinterest @danaeexplore

-Before you leave, SAVE THIS PIN to your PINTEREST account, to make it easier to find the best places to stay in Tokyo whenever you need!
+And before you go, don’t forget to SAVE THIS PIN to your PINTEREST account to easily find the the best places to stay in Tokyo whenever you need it!